SchrodingerandDoraemon/Notes/Java/Multithreading.md

 ### AtomicInteger
 problem with volatile: override the other result, use synchronized(reduce the performance), we could use atomicInteger instead,

 The primary use of AtomicInteger is when you are in a multithreaded context and you need to perform thread safe operations on an integer without using synchronized.
+Java classes like AtomicInteger or AtomicBoolean internally use CAS operations to support multi-threading.

 1. step one: In the RAM, instantiate an AtomicInteger with value equals to five.
 2. Step two: copy the value of the AtomicInteger from Ram to both the threads.
 3. Step three: compare and swap then write back to the RAM

+#### CAS
+In a CAS operation, the processor provides a separate instruction that can update the value of a register only if the provided value is equal to the current value.

+CAS operation can be used as an alternate to synchronization.

+Let say thread T1 can update a value by passing its current value and the new value to be updated to the CAS operation.

+In case another thread T2 has updated the current value of previous thread, the previous thread T1's current value is not equal to the current value of T2.

+Hence the update operation fails.

+In this case, thread T1 will read the current value again and try to update it.

+This is an example of optimistic locking.

+### ABA problem
+The AtomicStampedReference is designed to solve the A-B-A problem.
+The A-B-A problem is when a reference is changed from pointing to A, then to B and then back to A.

+When using compare-and-swap operations to change a reference atomically, and making sure that only one thread can change the reference from an old reference to a new, detecting the A-B-A situation is impossible.

+use atomicStamp to check the verison.

 CAS concept: compare and swap